yzjedu/cs151-lab5-caitlin_korede/algorithm.md

               6. print 'invalid deposit. try again'
               7. ask user how much they want to deposit
         5. set answer equal to deposit variable
-        5. add deposit variable to initial balance and set it as updated balance variable
+        5. add deposit variable to balance and set it as updated balance variable
         6. output updated balance
     4. otherwise if input is w
        5. ask user how much they would like to withdraw